What Is LNG?

 What is LNG?

 Liquefied Natural Gas (LNG) is natural gas that has been cooled to -260°F, changing its state from gaseous to liquid form.
 As a liquid, natural gas is 600 times more compact, making it much easier to transport and distribute to places where pipelines are not available.
-Natural gas liquefaction was developed in the 19th century, although its role as a globally traded product is a much more recent development.
+Natural gas liquefaction was developed in the 19th century, although its role as a globally traded energy commodity has expanded significantly in the past two decades.

 Currently, the five largest LNG exporting countries are: